JohanCDev/React-Native-ToDoList-Workshop/README.md

 Try to launch it on your phone, you should see something like this

 ![Alt Text](./ScreenShots/Basic.jpeg)

+## How will we compile ?

+We simply have to launch a packager between expo and your phone.

+To do this, simply run `expo start`.

+If you have an error with @empo/ngrok you might want to run this command `npm install @expo/ngrok@2.4.3`

+Press `d` to open developer tools and enable `tunnel mode`.

+Then, scan the qr code on your phone to have your new application.
+(On your camera for iOS and in Expo App for Android)

 Congrats !
 You created an application !